 Australia has long been a net exporter of energy, with predominantly coal and gas equalling to around two-thirds of production.
-As its energy sector transitions to a low-carbon future, however, Australia seeks to also transform its exports and become a renewable energy export superpower.
+As the country's energy sector transitions to a low-carbon future, however, it seeks to also transform its exports and become a renewable energy export superpower.